apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-timeouts-showcase-operator-devprofile/README.md

 ### Deploying the workflows

-Once the minikube environment is running, open a terminal window, go to the `serverless-workflow-timeouts-showcase-operator-devmode` directory, and execute these commands:
+Once the minikube environment is running, open a terminal window, go to the `serverless-workflow-timeouts-showcase-operator-devprofile` directory, and execute these commands:

 ```shell
 # The namespace name is very important to ensure all the services that compose the showcase can interact.